kwabenasapong/openpldoc/manual/source/glossary.rst

 Preview Pane
 ------------

-The preview pane is a section to preview your media items before you go live with them.
+The preview pane is a section to preview your library items before you go live with them.

 .. image:: pics/preview.png